CameronH64/youtube-data-api-frontend/README.md

 https://pyinstaller.org/en/stable/usage.html

 # API Key Generation
-After the executable is generated, you must have a .env containing that API key file in the same directory as that executable.
+In order to use this application, you must have a .env file containing an API key in the same directory as that executable.
 I'm not sharing my API key.
-However, this guide can show you how to do so.
+However, this guide can show you how to do generate your own.

 *Only steps 2 and 3 are necessary*. https://developers.google.com/youtube/v3/getting-started